dennisbailey/node-express-request-routes/README.md

 });
 ```

-Looking solely at the third app.use function, each time we hit any endpoint, we should see a console log with time - and the current time.
+Looking solely at the third app.use function, each time we hit any endpoint, we should see a console log with 'Time :' and the current time.
 The 'Next()' line indicates that once the middleware function has been fired off, then move onto either the next middleware function or the route itself.
 Try hitting a route, and check what gets logged in the console.

 So you can see that each route will still return the same thing as before, but now every time we hit a route we are also logging something to the console.
 The middleware acts before the request hits our routes, but it doesn't change what's going on with the routes either.
 It just does it's thing, then allows the request to continue on its way.